What are the Parts of a Beehive Called?

-When a new beekeeper enters the “world of the bee”, there are so many new things to learn. .
-What type of bees should I buy?
-How do I buy bees?
-Where should I put my hive? etc. However, beekeeping equipment choices can be confusing too.
-Understanding the name and function for all the parts of a beehive, is important.
+When a new beekeeper enters the “world of the bee”, there are so many new things to learn.
+Beekeeping equipment choices can be confusing.
+Even worse, there are several different types of hives to choose.
+Understanding the name and function for the parts of a beehive, is important.

 What Kind of Beehive To Choose?